swetland/os-workshop/docs/hardware-setup.md

 a USB Mass Storage Device with a FAT partition.

 You can copy an appropriate `fpga.bit` file to the FAT partition to update the FPGA.

+The latest bitstream is in this repository at `prebuilt/fpga.bit.gz` -- it needs to be decompressed with gzip into `fpga.bit` before installation.

+## Booting the FPGA from micro sdcard

+If a micro sdcard with a FAT filesystem is installed (in the socket in the underside of the FPGA board) and there is a `boot.bin` file, that file will be copied to 0x40000000 and executed after the BIOS initializes the hardware.

 ## Building the FPGA bitstream from scratch